 Monetizing the value of slave labor is almost impossible.
 Phenomenally expensive and time-consuming, it would require tenuous and frankly reckless assumptions about how many slaves of each race did what tasks for whom and for how long.
 And whatever the final dollar figure, it may invite widespread dissatisfaction and lawsuits (among civil rights groups) that could tie up the courts for years and even decades.
 Lawyers would have a field day.
 Ta-Nehisi Coates, in his call for reparations in The Atlantic five years ago, after accepting Boris Bittker’s estimate of appropriate compensation of $34 billion a year, recommended adding that sum to the cost of a reparations program for “a decade or two.”
 But in truth, any final number might as well be plucked out of a hat given the massive guesswork in the methodology.
 Worse yet, the people selected to oversee this politically-charged project would be drawn from the ranks of people with a stake in establishing a reparations program.
 These commissioners and their hired flaks would have every incentive to inflate the value of slave labor, even though it consisted of menial tasks that in today’s mobile labor market would command only the minimum wage or something barely above that.

 White-majority nations were at the forefront of abolishing slavery while black-majority nations resisted abolition.
 For all that whites have been vilified for their role in slavery, it is undeniable that during the 19th-century they took the lead in abolishing that peculiar institution.
-Great Britain and America’s abolition of the slave trade, each occurring in 1807, proved a major impetus toward abolition throughout the West (actually France had abolished slavery in 1794 – arguably the one positive achievement of the French Revolution).
-British Parliament followed up by outlawing slavery in its Caribbean colonies in 1834.
-The U.S., immediately following the Civil War, enacted and ratified the 13th amendment to the Constitution, abolishing slavery.
+Great Britain and America’s abolition of the slave trade, each occurring in 1807, proved a major impetus toward abolition throughout the West.
+British Parliament a generation later outlawed slavery in its Caribbean colonies, South Africa and canada in 1833.
+France abolished slavery in 1848.
+The U.S., immediately following the Civil War, enacted and ratified the 13th amendment to the Constitution, abolishing slavery in 1865.
 The nations of Latin America would outlaw slavery by century’s end, too.
 They included Mexico (1829), Colombia (1851), Spanish-run Cuba (1886) and Brazil (1888).
 By the early 20th century, officially-sanctioned slavery was no more in Europe or the Western hemisphere.

 That outcome, unfortunately, would come with far greater difficulty in sub-Saharan Africa.
 Not only did African tribal leaders fail to end slavery in their respective societies, but did so by defying outside pressure from the West.
 The King of Bonny, whose realm encompassed the Nigerian delta, openly resisted Britain’s Abolition of the Slave Trade Act of 1807.
 “We think this trade must go on,” he declared.
 “That is the verdict of our oracle and the priests.
 They say that your country, however great, can never stop a trade ordained by God himself.”
 In the 1840s, King Gezo of Dahomey stated that he would do anything the British wanted him to do, save for one thing: Give up the slave trade.
 “The slave trade is the ruling principle of my people,” he said.
 “It is the source and glory of their wealth…the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery.”
 The subjects of such monarchs also were opposed to ending slavery.
 Indeed, when Great Britain dismantled its slave ports along the west coast of Africa, blacks rioted to protest this action.
 Slavery continues to this day on the African continent, most egregiously, in Mauritania and Sudan.
 That slavery in such nations may be illegal (the British, for example, outlawed slavery in its Sudan colony in 1898) apparently has not made a deep impression upon many current inhabitants.